Latest BCI Score

 At least 40% of staff are known to undertake charitable activities during business hours without incurring financial loss

 At least 40% of senior managers are women

-Companies offering a minimum of 28 days annual leave to all employees
+Companies offering a minimum of 28 days annual leave to all employees after one year

 Companies offering either free gym/ sports facilities or subsidised gym membership for all employees